Lucy Batham-Read

 Since leaving IT, she has reinvented herself in various ways: as a wellbeing coach, an NHS worker supporting teenagers in crisis during COVID, a PA for a celebrity, and, most recently, a qualified practitioner in Auricular Acupuncture.

-Today, she lives in a picturesque farmhouse near the Sussex Downs with her husband of 30 years, their three "boomerang" adult children—Ella (26), Kit (24), and Wilf (20)—and their two beloved dogs, Wellington and Toffee.
+Today, she lives in a picturesque farmhouse near the Sussex Downs with her husband of 30 years, their three "boomerang" adult children—Ella (26), Kit (24), and Wilf (20)—and their two much loved dogs, Wellington and Toffee.